Bogart19/test-repo/MANUAL-TESTS-README.md

 ## Executing Tests

 > By default, you can only execute tests on `main`.
 This can be changed in the `.testspace.yml` configuration file.
+For the sake of demoing, the `manual-test-cases` branch has been configured to allow for test case execution.

-To execute tests
+To execute tests:

 1. Click on the branch you want to run tests on - see `manual-test-cases` branch.
 1. Click on Manual tab